Jennifer Shiman had the dream career for so many creatives.

 Making these decisions yourself and not allowing them to be made for you by default, is empowering.

 Even if the decision you make is not what you’d prefer and you’re not super happy about it, at least you’re the one making it.
+This is the key to building a sustainable work process (believe it or not).

 The acceptance component just seems like it’s a no-brainer.
 But that’s not true.